Quanmuito/react-redux-boilerplate/README.md

 Use either `npm` or `yarn` but `not both`.

 This template already comes with all needed packages.
 In case you want to install manually, check the dependencies in `package.json` file.
-All packages had been updated to the `lastest major verion` (until March 2021).
+All packages had been updated to the `lastest major verion`, up to `March 2021`.
 To install, run:

 ```
-yarn install
+npm install
 ```

 or